Corks And Croakers

 Southern Flounder

 Southern Flounder are a prized catch in Galveston Bay.
-These flat, oval-shaped fish typically range from 15 to 18 inches long, though trophy-sized ones can reach over 30 inches.
-You'll find them camouflaged on sandy or muddy bottoms in shallow coastal waters, bays, and estuaries.
-They're ambush predators, lying in wait for smaller fish and crustaceans to swim by.
+These flatfish typically range from 15 to 18 inches, but can grow up to 33 inches long.
+You'll find them lurking on sandy, rocky, or muddy bottoms in shallow coastal waters, bays, and estuaries.
+They're ambush predators, using their ability to change color to blend in with the substrate.
 Fall is prime time for flounder fishing as they migrate to spawn.
-Anglers love targeting them for their delicate, mild-flavored meat and the challenge they present.
-To land one, try slow-trolling or drifting with live bait like mullet or shrimp.
-A local trick: when you feel a bite, wait a few seconds before setting the hook.
-Flounder often grab prey sideways before repositioning it, so patience can mean the difference between a catch and a miss.
+Anglers love targeting them for their delicate, white flesh and the challenge of hooking these sneaky bottom-dwellers.
+To land one, try drift fishing or still fishing with live bait or artificial lures.
+Bull minnows, mullets, and shrimp work great.
+Here's a local tip: use a single-hooked slip lead rig with a 1/4 to 3/8 oz head for best results.
+When you feel that telltale nibble, set the hook fast – these bait stealers are quick!

 Southern Flounder